Founder and Artistic Director

 Jeanette is recognized for her 30 years of outstanding achievement in dance performance in Denver.
+Most recently in 2017, Jeanette was honored as a Trailblazer from the Latin Foundation and as a Luminaria from the Latino Leadership Institute of Denver.
 She was a recipient, as an individual, of the Mayor’s Award for Excellence in the Arts in 1997 and was most recently awarded as; A Living Legend of Dance in Colorado by the Carson- Brierly Dance Library (University of Denver) in 2008.

 Jeanette is also the founder and director of Fiesta Colorado, a non-profit organization, for the preservation of the Hispanic Arts of Colorado.
 Fiesta Colorado also received the Mayor’s Award for Excellence in the Arts in 2006.
 Jeanette is one of the most recognized Denver Native dancers and is the founding resource and the vision for the beautiful Hispanic presentations of the Fiesta Colorado Dance Company.

 Jeanette is well know for her educational community work and is highly visible throughout our city in cultural festivals and in school programs.
 Her work is endorsed and is support by the Scientific Cultural Facilities District, the Mayor’s Office of Cultural Affairs, the Colorado Council for the Arts, Art Ventures, Young Audiences of Colorado, Think 360, Denver Public Schools Community Resources and the Colorado Folk Arts Council.